 As Bob climbed on the roof, the zombie grabbed his foot.

-Placeholder words are those that are missed opportunities to flesh out your scene.
-Adverbs are the number-one offender here.
-When you see an adverb, there's a good chance that you can improve the section but using details that show what that adverb means.
+Placeholder words are missed opportunities to flesh out a scene, and adverbs are the number-one offender here.
+When you see an adverb, there's a good chance that you can improve the section by using details that show what that adverb means.

 Jane moved nervously across the field.

-These are hose sentences that feel flat and lifeless, because the subject of the sentence is being acted upon, not doing the acting.
+Passive tells feel flat and lifeless, because the subject of the sentence is being acted upon, not doing the acting.
+This can make readers feel detached from what's going on, and distance them from the story.
 Most often it's due to passive "to be" verbs.

 Sally was being chased from the angry mob.